chadjoan/cdj-kernel-config/README.md

 ### Idiomatic Usage ###

-In case anyone else wants to do the same thing, I have explained my setup below:
+In case anyone else wants to do the same thing (e.g. version control the Kernel's `.config`), I have explained my setup below:

 I have created a "meta" directory on my system for centralizing various files I've made that often "cut across" different machines, and that's where I clone this repository to:
 ```sh